QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 - java.lang.Objects hashCode()
 	- returns memory address of the object by default
 	- if override equals, must override hashCode()
-	- a.equals(b) returns true iff a and b points to the same object
+	- a.equals(b) returns true iff a and b are the same object
 	- if equal, then should have the same hashcode and hashed to the same bucket
 - **load factor** \lambda = # of entries / lenth of array
 	- if \lambda = 1/2, expected # of probes = 2